OKaluza/Font23D/README.md

+**Modified version to export font vertices to binary data for use in LavaVu.
+Thanks to the original author for releasing the code!**

 # Font23D
 Font23D is a C++ library for creating a 3d mesh of any Text in the given True type font.